wachra/udacity-project3/BlogPost.md

 3. Demographics train data for individuals who were targets of a marketing campaign
 4. Demographics test data for individuals who were targets of a marketing campaign

 The first two sets of data serve to compare the (german) customers of a mail-order company with the population of Germany.
+Since there was no label for any of the two data sets, an unsupervised procedure (k-modes) was used in the next but one chapter.
+For the third dataset, however, the author had labels so that he could use a supervised learning procedure *(random forest classification)*.
+With this trained model, predictions were then made on the fourth dataset - the test dataset.

 ## Preprocessing
 ![Grafik2](https://i.imgur.com/Z2OQZBy.png)